elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In-browser JavaScript can do everything related to a webpage like manipulation, interaction with the user, and the webserver.</div><br />
+  <div><strong>Interview Response:</strong> In-browser JavaScript can manipulate the Document Object Model, respond to user events, make HTTP requests, and store data in cookies or local storage.
+It can also create animations and validate forms.</div><br />
   <div><strong>Technical Response:</strong> JavaScript's capabilities get heavily influenced by the environment in which it runs.
 Node.js, for example, includes methods that allow JavaScript to read/write arbitrary files and make network requests.<br/><br/>In-browser JavaScript can accomplish everything related to webpage alteration, user interaction, and webserver interaction.
   </div>
   </div><br/>